flatpak/flatpak-docs/docs/using-flatpak.rst

 Flatpak identifies each application and runtime using a unique three-part identifier, such as ``com.company.App``.
 The final segment of this address is the object's name, and the preceding part identifies the developer, so that the same developer can have multiple applications, like ``com.company.App1`` and ``com.company.App2``.

-Developers should follow the standard `D-Bus naming conventions <https://dbus.freedesktop.org/doc/dbus-specification.html#message-protocol-names>`_ when creating their own IDs.
-If an application provides a D-Bus service, the D-Bus service name is expected to be the same as the application ID.

 Identifier triples
 ``````````````````